 BIOL-4026 SPECIAL TOPICS IN BIOLOGY.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): BIOL-3012, BIOL-3014.
 Corequisite(s): None.
-In this course it will be discussed the basic topics, terminology, available resources, and advanced concepts associated to the course topics.
+The course discusses the basic topics, terminology, available resources, and advanced concepts associated to the course topics.
 The course will impact our students, in particular those who will pursue specialized areas and research.
 This course allows to offer topics on specialized areas that are not offered in a recurring way.
 This is an elective for students on any of the specialized areas of the Bachelor in Biology (Wildlife Management, General Biology, and Microbiology.
 Note: There can be other prerequisite courses depending on the topic to be offered.